 Here is the output of the program:

 You may be worried about the look and feel like its just a black and white blueprint.
-Is this the new feature which was awaited since long?
+Is this the new feature that was awaited for long?
 No! this is just the simplest output to show the functionality.
 You can customize rendering and feature styles in order to achieve the look you want.
 Here is an advanced sample code demonstrating more features in this new release.

-Let us see how the styles will change the output using above sample code:
+Let us see how the styles will change the output using the above sample code:

 Wow! great.
 Now you can start working with this feature using your sample maps.
 Is it?